mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.0.3 =
+* Any element on an HTTP page that is set to HTTPS should be auto-corrected.
+* Bug Fix - Fixed bug in cookie logic that prevented some users from logging in.
+* Bug Fix - Fixed bug in redirects that would cause login issues and 404 errors.
 = 3.0.2 =
 * Added setting to change where HTTPS settings appear in the admin panel.
-* Any element on an HTTP page that is set to HTTPS should be auto-corrected.
 * Bug Fix - Plugin should no longer interefere with editing posts and using images from the Media Library.
 * Bug Fix - Fixed major bug that occurred when site was installed in the base directory.
 * Bug Fix - File uploader should no longer produce an HTTP Error.